 Meanwhile, earnings determine caps on annual IRA or other retirement plan contributions.
 So the more you take in dividends, the less you can put into a tax-advantaged plan.

 S corporations are also somewhat more prone to IRS. audits And, if the IRS determines you aren’t paying yourself a reasonable salary, it may reclassify some dividends as earnings.
 Then you might owe self-employment tax plus penalty and interest on those.

 The S corporation is the only business tax status that lets you save on Social Security and Medicare taxes while avoiding double taxation.
 An LLC taxed as S corp offers benefits of a corporation while also providing flexibility on income treatment.
 If you want to operate on the most bare-bones, tax-stingy structure possible, an LLC taxed as S corp may be right for you.

-- If you’re wondering if an LLC taxed as S corp is the right path for your business, consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re wondering if an LLC taxed as an S corp is the right path for your business, consider consulting with a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Choosing an LLC taxed as S corp is a complex matter.
+- Choosing an LLC, but having its taxes be as an S corp is a complex matter.
 While benefits often outweigh costs, you should talk to a professional tax advisor before choosing.
 However, SmartAsset’s tax guide can help you figure out some of the liabilities before you consult a pro.

 Photo credit: ©iStock.com/Tinpixels, ©iStock.com/Ildo Frazao, ©iStock.com/hkuchera